 1. If you are taking the Mapot-Mamawin Trail, know that the last water source with safe, drinkable water in Mapot is in Mapot Base Camp.
 Thus, fill up your drinking water here (i.e. your water bottle for trail water and one 1.5 liter bottle).

 2. The water in Kutitap can be used for cooking or for boiling for coffee or hot chocolate.
 However, it is not exactly safe for drinking.
 If you really need to drink the water that you got from Kutitap, be sure to boil it first.

 3. The last water source with safe, drinkable water in Mananawin is at the very edge of Mananawin’s forest cover.

 4. Conserve your water intake.
 Do drink when you’re thirsty.
 But sip, don’t gulp, your water.

 5. Conserve your water.
 Do not use water to clean your utensils; use wads of toilet paper when cleaning your plate, cookset, cup, spoon and fork, etc. Use water sparingly when brushing your teeth.
 And use wet wipes to “wash” your face.

-1. As of March 31, 2014, all Ceres buses from San Carlos City to Canlaon City have been suspended due to franchise problems.
-We are still not sure when normal operations will re-commence.
-To get to Canlaon City from San Carlos, see below:
+1. During our climb, all Ceres buses from San Carlos City to Canlaon City have been suspended due to franchise problems.
+Today, however, normal operations have commenced.
+There are now Ceres buses plying the San Carlos to Canlaon City.

 - Ride a Dumaguete-bound bus from San Carlos City.
 Tell the conductor/driver to drop you off at the Bagawines crossing (eskina Bagawines).